-All funds collected will be converted to the currency of your Google Wallet Merchant Center account and payment will be issued to your bank account in that currency.
+All funds collected will be converted to the currency of your Google Payments Merchant Center account and payment will be issued to your bank account in that currency.
 Payments will be in one currency only.
-You cannot select the payment currency or receive payment in a currency that does not match the currency of your Google Wallet account or your domestic bank account.
+You cannot select the payment currency or receive payment in a currency that does not match the currency of your Google account or your domestic bank account.

-If the charged order is not in the same currency as your Google Wallet Merchant Center account, Google will convert the value of the order to your currency.
+If the charged order is not in the same currency as your Google Payments Merchant Center account, Google will convert the value of the order to your currency.
 Orders will be listed on the orders page of your account in the currency that the buyer paid.
 Payment for orders made in local currencies will follow your normal payment schedule.

 Exchange rates and refunds

-Google Wallet Merchant Center will use the current exchange rate at the time the order is placed to convert sales processed in the buyer’s currency to the currency of your Google Wallet account.
+Google Payments Merchant Center will use the current exchange rate at the time the order is placed to convert sales processed in the buyer’s currency to the currency of your Google account.
 This rate is updated regularly throughout the day.
 Conversion will occur each time an order is charged.
 The exchange rate will be displayed in your order receipt for each app.

 For orders placed in the buyer’s local currency, any refund issued will be issued in the same currency as the order.
 Any changes in exchange rates will not affect the amount refunded.
-Google Wallet Merchant Center will convert any refunded orders at the same exchange rate used when the order was charged.
+Google Payments Merchant Center will convert any refunded orders at the same exchange rate used when the order was charged.
 The full amount of the refund will be sent to your customers credit or debit card in their local currency.
 For more information, read our article about refunds and cancellations of Android orders.
-Any debits applied to your Google Wallet Merchant Center account for chargebacks will also be applied using the exchange rate from the time when the order was placed.
+Any debits applied to your Google Payments Merchant Center account for chargebacks will also be applied using the exchange rate from the time when the order was placed.

 Local currency support